Ravi Gulati (EastEnders): 2022–present

 Ravi has Kheerat attacked in prison after Suki reveals the truth about Ranveer to Nugget.
 Nugget is distraught and later runs away, though he is found by Ravi, Nish and Jack staying with his mother, Priya.
 Priya then arrives back onto the Square for Nugget, to which she reveals to Ravi that he has a daughter, Avani, and is invited to stay by Nish.
 Ravi and Avani bond straight away – his children bring out more of a vulnerable side to the character as he did not receive the same amount of affection as a child.
-When Nish stumbles upon the truth of Suki's deceit with Eve Unwin (Heather Peace), Nish orders Ravi to kill her.
+When Nish stumbles upon the truth of Suki's affair with Eve Unwin (Heather Peace), Nish orders Ravi to kill her.
 Ravi does go through with the plan but decides to spare Eve's life under the conditions she does not return to Albert Square.
 Nish and Ravi are later arrested after Eve plants sufficient evidence in Ravi's car to bring him and Nish to justice.
 Eve then returns to the square whilst they're in custody, and after a call from Jack, they are released.
 They return home on Christmas Day.
 Nish punches Ravi for dishonouring him.
 Ravi restrains Nish while Suki manages to flee and escape the house after months of Nish's coercive control.
 Ravi later helps evict Nish when his abuse of Suki is finally exposed several months later.

 In March 2024, Priya starts to embark on a fling with Martin Fowler (James Bye).
 They go for a date in Peggy's wine bar – much to Avani and Ravi's dismay.
 Avani wants Ravi and Priya to reconcile as she believes that there is still chemistry between the pair.
 Priya then arranges for the pair to have a date at home – they are disrupted by Ravi due to Avani's meddling in the situation.
 Avani tells Ravi that Priya is seriously ill so he would return home just before Martin arrives.
 They go on a second date in Walford East after Avani goes missing.
 The date is a disaster as Avani flirts with Martin, embarrasses Priya and then spills all of her drink jug over Martin.

 Three months after being disowned by his family, he returns to Walford, claiming to be dying of viral myocarditis and begs his family for another chance; Ravi refuses to accept Nish, believing he is faking his illness; however, he eventually realises Nish is telling the truth when he collapses.
 Ravi decides to allow Nish to move in with him, deciding to show compassion to his father to prove he is a better man than him; Nish rewards this loyalty by signing over the local call centre to Ravi.
 When Nugget collapses after overdosing on steroids, Ravi begins bonding with Priya again; this is scuppered when Nish reveals that he and Priya shared a kiss.
 Ravi continues to support Nugget when he requires dialysis.